-In light of corporate entities being incapable of receiving physical punishment such as imprisonment and caning, various statutes differentiate the punishment meted out to natural persons and corporations.
-For example, under the SFA, a natural person may be fined up to S\$250,000 or sent to jail for up to seven years.
-A corporation may be fined up to twice the maximum amount prescribed for the relevant offence (i.e. S\$500,000).
+In light of corporate entities being incapable of receiving physical punishment such as imprisonment and caning, various statutes differentiate the punishment meted out to natural persons and corporate entities.
+For example, under the SFA,89 a natural person may be fined up to S\$250,000 or sent to jail for up to seven years.
+A corporate entity may be fined up to twice the maximum amount prescribed for the relevant offence (ie S\$500,000)50.